jks0804/Attachment-Scraper/README.md

 - **Outlook / Microsoft 365 is not supported.** Microsoft has deprecated IMAP basic-auth across most accounts; supporting Outlook requires an OAuth2 flow and an Azure app registration.
+(Personal `outlook.com` accounts with IMAP still enabled can in theory work via `--provider imap --host outlook.office365.com`, but expect auth errors on most accounts.)
 - **Yahoo and Gmail will throttle** if you blast IMAP.
 The script pauses briefly between batches; if you still see disconnects, increase `BATCH_SIZE` or add a longer `time.sleep()`.